AcademySoftwareFoundation/opencue.io/content/docs/Getting started/deploying-cuebot.md

 To plan your installation of Cuebot, consider the following requirements:

-*   A Cuebot server requires a mimimum of 6GB of RAM.
+*   A Cuebot server requires a minimum of 6GB of RAM.
 *   Cuebot functions best when it has a low-latency connection to the [OpenCue database](/docs/getting-started/setting-up-the-database).
 We recommend that you run Cuebot either on the same machine or within the same local network as the database.